Skip to content

 2nd Samuel 7:3 "And Nathan said to the king: ‘Go, do all that is in thy heart; for the LORD is with thee."

-The concept of Messianism has evolved through different interpretations of Scripture in Judaism and the Abrahamic religions.
-It is rooted in the Hebrew Bible which described Messiah as a Jewish monarch or High Priest from the physical bloodline of the House of David, anointed with holy anointing oil.
-In Judaism, the Messiah will be a future Jewish King who will redeem the Jewish people.
-In Christianity, Jesus is considered the Messiah, the Savior, and the redeemer of both the Jewish people and the whole world.
+The concept of Messiah has evolved through different interpretations of Scripture in Judaism and the Abrahamic religions.
+It is rooted in the Hebrew Bible which described Messiah as a Jewish monarch or High Priest from the physical bloodline of the House of David, anointed with holy anointing oil and chosen for his heart most like that of Gds..
+In Judaism, the future Messiah will be a Jewish King who will redeem the Jewish people from their enemies here on earth. .
+In Christianity, Jesus is considered the Messiah of the whole world.
 While in Islam, Jesus was a Prophet and the Messiah who was sent to the Israelites and will return to Earth at the end of times, along with the Mahdi, to defeat al-Masih ad-Dajjal, the false Messiah.
-Nonetheless, how did we go from this historical perspective to the idea of a Savior to rule the entire world?
+How did we come to believe the stories of a God outside our own souls and direct connection to the Living God in us??